 Did you know that the daily happenings in your child’s setting have to be informed by something called ‘Characteristics of Effective Teaching and Learning’?

 This means that everything at the setting, including the environments that your children are active in throughout the day, has been thought about and developed with these Characteristics in mind.
-They are the three characteristics that drive our teaching and signpost to us that a child is learning:
+They are the three effective characteristics of learning that drive our teaching and signpost to us that a child is learning:

 But why are they so important?
 And how can they help you understand your child’s development better during lockdown and beyond?

-In this series of two articles, we are going to unpick why the Characteristics are important enough to be statutory for Early Years settings, why they really matter, and how we can watch out for and develop them at home.
+In this article, we are going to unpick why the Characteristics are important enough to be statutory for Early Years settings, why they really matter, and how we can watch out for and develop them at home.

 When we think of ‘teaching and learning’ it is easy to think about being taught to read, write and understand mathematical strategies.
-But it’s easy to overlook that there are skills and knowledge that it’s vital we develop and practice alongside more academic skills in order for it all to become embedded, practiced, and investigated.
+But it’s easy to overlook that there are skills and knowledge that are vital to develop and practice alongside more academic skills in order for it all to become embedded, practised, and investigated.
 These are the ‘Characteristics’ and another way of looking at them is to call them the skills we need for life.

 Whilst all this might sound a little complicated, it doesn’t have to be.
 There is a great deal that can be done at home to develop these skills, and it’s just a matter of looking differently at everyday things you’re already doing, and making some small changes here and there.